james-stevens/handshake-bridge/README.md

 - Edit the file `config` to meet your needs
 - Run `./bin/setup`

-If the `set-up` runs OK you should now have `bind` running, as the process `named-handshake-bridge`, providing four separate DNS sevices.
+If the `set-up` runs OK you should now have `bind` running, as the process `named-handshake-bridge`, providing four separate DNS services.
 They are
 - A local mirror of the ICANN ROOT zone
 - A authoritative master with the signed merged ROOT zone, which only offers AXFR support
 - A authoritative master with the signed merged ROOT zone, which can offer AXFR & IXFR support
-- A validating resolver that fully supports DNSSEC and trusts your locla ROOT KSK for validting any DNSSEC data (ICANN or Hansshake)
+- A validating resolver that fully supports DNSSEC and trusts your locla ROOT KSK for validating any DNSSEC data (ICANN or Handshake)

 These run on the IP Addresses you gave in the `config` as well as `127.0.0.0/8` IPs as follows
 - `{{config.bind_local_prefix}}.1` -> Resolver